Rustic Scandinavian Dining Room Makeover: final reveal of the six week dining room makeover with before and after pictures.

 This week I refinished the dining room table –see the tutorial here.
 What a job it was.
 It was hours and hours of work but my dark black table is now a beautiful weathered grey and I love it!

 After the first few hours of work, I never would have believed it would come out looking this amazing.
-I had a friend who does a lot of restoring of antiques helping me, and without him I don’t think I would have been able to do it.
+I had a friend who does a lot of restoring of antiques helping me.
+Without him I don’t think I would have been able to do it.
 Since this is a newer factory made piece, it was really difficult to remove the baked on finish.
-With lots of perseverance and a few tricks of the trade we did it, and I couldn’t be happier with the results.
+With lots of perseverance and a few tricks of the trade we did it.
+I couldn’t be happier with the results.
 The Minwax classic grey stain looks amazing.

 You can see the beautiful china cabinet in the background too.
 I love it white!

-And let’s not forget the beautiful gold chandelier, that got a makeover last week, and went from standard silver, to amazing gold statement light.
+And let’s not forget the beautiful gold chandelier.
+The light got a makeover last week, and went from standard silver, to amazing gold statement light.

 I’m so glad the room is done.
 Having the house a little on the upside down side of things for six weeks had its challenges, but I’m so glad I did.